 In Washington state, the sexual assault law defines rape as non-consensual sexual intercourse with another person.
 Clearly, nobody wants to be found guilty of a sexual assault charge or violating a statutory rape law.
 Apart from the very real results of a sexual assault conviction – fines, prison, and lifetime sexual offender status – you’ll also lose the trust of your family, friends, and colleagues, and you may even have trouble finding housing or employment.
-If you are accused of sexual assault in the Seattle area, contact the sex crimes lawyers of Law Offices of Kevin Trombold as quickly as possible.
+If you happen to be accused of sexual assault around the Seattle area, contact the sex crimes lawyers of Law Offices of Kevin Trombold promptly.

 LEGAL CONSEQUENCES OF RAPE

 There are three different degrees of rape in the state of Washington.
-Rape in the first degree is a class A felony and punishable by up to life in prison and a $50,000 fine.
+Rape in the first degree is classed as a class A felony and punishable by up to life in prison and a $50,000 fine.
 You may be charged with sexual assault in the first degree if you engage in forcible sexual intercourse without the victim’s consent and also:

 Use or threaten to use a weapon

 Kidnap the victim

 Illegally enter into the building or car where the victim is located